openmc-dev/openmc/docs/source/methods/random_ray.rst

 in abstract pseudocode, C++ is used to make the control flow easier to understand.

-The first block below shows the logic for single power iteration (batch):
+The first block below shows the logic for a single power iteration (batch):

 .. code-block:: C++